Actions to Combat Human Trafficking

 Federal Government Approach to Date

-Canada was among the first countries to ratify the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
-Federal anti-human trafficking efforts are guided by the Protocol and, through a four-pillar approach, seek to:
+Canada was one of the first countries to ratify the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
+This Protocol guides federal anti-human trafficking efforts to:

 - prevent human trafficking from occurring;